aws-samples/security-driven-cloud-acceleration/README.md

-# Security-Driven Cloud Acceleration (SDCA) Sample Code
+# Security-Driven Cloud Acceleration (SDCA) Templates

 ## What Is It?
 Security-Driven Cloud Acceleration (SDCA) is a set of infrastructure-as-code templates that embeds core AWS security best practices earlier in the customer journey into any workload, program, and industry solution.